12 typical mistakes Polish people make when they speak English

 Analysis:

 The use of past simple instead of present perfect.
 Poles tend to overuse I wasn’t (in), which has a Polish equivalent of Nie byłem (w).
+In English, we tend to use the present perfect tense to introduce life experiences.

 For example: